Numba Mwila

 Numba Mwila (18 March 1972 – 27 April 1993) was a Zambian footballer and member of the national team.
 He was among those killed in the crash of the team plane in Gabon in 1993.

 Career

 Mwila played club football for Nkana F.C. in Zambia.
+He played for Zambia between 1991 and 1993.

-Personal
+Personal life

 His two brothers Mukuka and Mumamba also played international football for Zambia.